 - 1. Alcohol or Drug Use: Any use of drugs or alcohol needs to be self-reported to your case manager. - 2.
-Criminal Behavior: Any police contact, including traffic stops, needs to be reported to your case manager. - 3.
-Employment: Any change of employment status needs to be reported to your case manager. - 4.
-Money Management: Any debt, fines, court costs (i.e. SCRAM, restitution, child support, probation supervision fees, etc) or other financial problems need to be reported to your case manager. - 5.
-Personal Relationships: Any relationship issues that may affect treatment need to be discussed with your case manager. - 6.
-Health: Any physical health or mental health issues that may affect treatment need to be discussed with your case manager. - 7.
+Occupational License: When obtained and what Ignition Interlock company you use.
+You should also inform staff of any issues, including lockouts. - 3.
+Criminal Behavior: Any police contact, including traffic stops, needs to be reported to your case manager. - 4.
+Employment: Any change of employment status needs to be reported to your case manager. - 5.
+Money Management: Any debt, fines, court costs (i.e. SCRAM, restitution, child support, probation supervision fees, etc) or other financial problems need to be reported to your case manager. - 6.
+Personal Relationships: Any relationship issues that may affect treatment need to be discussed with your case manager. - 7.
+Health: Any physical health or mental health issues that may affect treatment need to be discussed with your case manager. - 8.
 Prescription Medications: Any medications prescribed for you must be reported to your case manager for verification.
 You need to report when you are prescribed a new medication, when you get your prescriptions refilled and when you stop taking a medication.
-Any over-the-counter medications must also be reported to your case manager. - 8.
+Any over-the-counter medications must also be reported to your case manager.
+A prescribed medication form must be filled out prior to taking any opiate medication. - 9.
 Residency: Any change in address, phone number (change or disconnection) or living arrangements; including roommates; needs to be reported to your case manager.